 - Select 'Generic ESP8266 Module' as your board (Go to Tools >> Board >> Generic ESP8266 Module )

-Do you get issues?
+Have you get any issues?
 Please see the next step.

 Step 6: Throubleshooting

-Programming the ESP8266 is a little bit hard for beginners.
+Programming the ESP-01 is a little bit hard for beginners.
 These are some possible errors:

 - GPIO_0 is not grounded during the Reset